marcolinuz/keep-cool/README.md

   -v         : print version
 ```

-Note: When running as daemon keep-cool accepts 3 unix signals: SIGHUP, SIGUSR1 and SIGUSR2.
+Note: When running as daemon keep-cool log its state in the system logs (syslog).
+It accepts 3 unix signals: SIGHUP, SIGUSR1 and SIGUSR2.
-These signals can switch on the fly the speed computing algorithm:
+These signals switch on the fly the speed computing algorithm:
 * SIGHUP -> restores the default algorithm: quadratic
-* SIGUSR1 -> set the inverse-balanced algorithm: i-cubic
+* SIGUSR1 -> selects the next algorithm following the sequence: q,s,c,b,i,w
-* SIGUSR2 -> set the balanced algorithm: cubic
+* SIGUSR2 -> selects the previous algorithm following the sequence: w,i,b,c,s,q

+The Selected algorithm is printed on the system.log (/var/log/system.log) and it
+can be seen using the "console" application.

 ### Release Notes.

+####Version 0.03 - 03/22/2015
+ * Introduced the wave algorithm.
+ * Introduced the logging on syslog when running as a service
+ * Improved the signals handling

 ####Version 0.02 - 03/21/2015
  * Introduced the inverse-balanced (inverse-cubic) algorithm.